-- Anyone working within factual television who has not directed their own documentary hour on network television – for clarification this means BBC (including BBC3), ITV, Channel 4 and Five – is eligible.
+- Anyone working within factual television who has not directed their own documentary hour on network television – for clarification this means BBC, (including BBC3), ITV, Channel 4 and Five – is eligible.

-- Because of their house-style nature, those with director-credits for single episodes of returnable series such as One Born Every Minute or 24 Hours in A&E may be considered.
+- Because of their house-style nature, those with director credits for single episodes of returnable series such as One Born Every Minute or 24 Hours in A&E may be considered.

 Ireland or Scotland but have not had their film broadcast across a network are also in the running.

-- Recent film school graduates or those from an alternative background such as editors or photographers will be considered but they will need to prove their passion and technical skill to the same standard as those who are more experienced or conventional backgrounds.
+- Recent film school graduates or those from alternative background such as editors or photographers will be considered but they will need to prove their passion and technical skill to the same standard as those who are more experienced or conventional backgrounds.

 - Unless the applicant is in a staff role at a production company, each applicant will be considered a freelancer with no particular affiliations with an indie until formally agreed with C4.